PDM4AR/exercises/docs/04-dynamicprogramming.md

 class GlitchGridMdp(AugmentedGridMdp): ...     # Z = 2
 ```

+Feel free to add more methods in case you need to.
-You must not change the names and signatures of these methods.
+You must not change the names and signatures of `get_transition_prob` and `stage_reward`.

 ### Value Iteration and Policy Iteration